iCanSeeTheSea/Code-Studio-Dev-Diary/README.md

 > The syntax for this is a little complicated, so if I have to use it more than once I will probably use typedefs or type aliasing to simplify it a little.
 >
 > I also haven't tested this how I want to use it, so I may end up using a different approach.

+# I Hate Vectors
+`28/01/24`

+Taking a break from learning C++, for the Global Game Jam my team ([Dino Beans](https://globalgamejam.org/games/2024/greg-beach-8)) decided to use Unity create our game.
+As part of the game, I was tasked with creating a set of NPCs that would be able to play a game of Frisbee with each other.

+> #### Chasing Frisbees
+>
+> using Unity's inbuilt `Rigidbody.AddForce()` function made it easy to have the Frisbee thrown with a realistic arc.
+However, the challenge came in giving the Frisbee a random horizontal offset that it could be thrown in, and then having the catcher move to the correct place to catch the Frisbee.
+>
+> range : $R = v_{0}^{2}sin2\alpha / g